coredao-org/CoreDAO-Docs/docs/stake-and-delegate/delegators.md

     * **Process:** Miners include specific metadata in the Bitcoin blocks they mine, indicating their support for a Core validator, thereby linking the security of both networks.
     * **How to Delegate Hash:** Core provides the BTC miners to delegate their hashpower to validators on Core, enabling them to earn staking rewards from the Core ecosystem in the form of additioanl CORE tokens.
 For more details, refer to the detailed guide on [how to delegate Hash Poweer to Core Validators](./delegating-hash.md).

-## Importance of Delegations on the Core Blockchain
+## Importance of Delegations on the Core

 1. **Enhanced Network Security:** By allowing a broad base of token holders to delegate their assets (BTC and CORE) to validators, Core ensures that the responsibility and power of maintaining the network are distributed among many participants, thereby avoiding centralization and increasing security.